-This is depicted in figure 7.2 where memory buffer labeled with A is reserved for the state, and B is reserved for temporary values.
-The width of the data bus for performing memory access could be of different width, we consider it of 64 bits as a first assumption, and later considerations are reported if the width is smaller.
+The architecture is depicted in figure 9.2 where memory buffer labeled with A is reserved for the state, and B is reserved for temporary values.
+For the width of the data bus for performing memory access different values can be taken.
+We consider it equal to the lane size as a first assumption, and discuss later the implications if a smaller width is taken.

 Internally the coprocessor is divided in two parts, a finite state machine (FSM) and a data path.
 The data path is equipped with 3 registers for storing temporary values.
 The FSM computes the address to be read and set the control signals of the data path.
 The round is computed in different phases.

-First the sheet parities are computed, and the 5 lanes are stored in a dedicated area of the memory.
-The second phase consists in computing the $\theta$ transformation, reading all the lanes of the state, and computing the XOR with the corresponding sheet parities.
-After computing a lane in this way, it is rotated according to $\rho$ and written to the position defined by $\pi$ .
-Now the intermediate state is completely stored in the buffer B. The last step is to compute $\chi$ and add the round constant, $\iota$ , to the lane in position (0,0).
-For doing this the coprocessor reads 3 lanes of a plane from the intermediate state, computes $\chi$ and writes the result to the buffer A, reads another element of the intermediate value and writes the new $\chi$ , and so on for the 5 elements of the plane.
+• First the sheet parities are computed, and the 5 lanes are stored in a dedicated area of the memory.

+- The second phase consists in computing the θ transformation, reading all the lanes of the state, and computing the XOR with the corresponding sheet parities.
+After computing a lane in this way, it is rotated according to ρ and written to the position defined by π .
+Now the intermediate state is completely stored in the buffer B. - The last step is to compute χ and add the round constant, ι , to the lane in position (0,0).
+For doing this the coprocessor reads 3 lanes of a plane from the intermediate state, computes χ and writes the result to the buffer A, reads another element of the intermediate value and writes the new χ , and so on for the 5 elements of the plane.

-The computation of the Keccak-f permutation takes 5160 clock cycles, every round requires 215 clock cycles, and 55 out of these are bubbles where the core is computing internally and not transferring data to or from the memory.
+The computation of one round of the KECCAK-f permutation takes 215 clock cycles, and 55 out of these are bubbles where the core is computing internally and not transferring data to or from the memory.

-In a variant with 32-bit memory words rather than 64-bit words, the number of clock cycles doubles but only for the part relative to read and write, not for the bubbles.
-In such an implementation the Keccak-f permutation will require 9000 clock cycles.
+In a variant with memory words half the lane size, the number of clock cycles doubles but only for the part relative to read and write, not for the bubbles.
+In such an implementation one round of Keccak-f requires 375 clock cycles.

-The buffer A, where the input of the permutation is written and where the output of the permutation is written and the end of the computation, is composed of 200 bytes, while the memory space for storing temporary values is composed of 240 bytes.
+The buffer A, where the input of the permutation is written and where the output of the permutation is written and the end of the computation has the size of the state (25 times the lane size), while the memory space for storing temporary values has the size of the state times 1.2.

 The low-area coprocessor has been coded in VHDL and simulated using Modelsim.
-As the core depicted in Section 7.4.1, the coprocessor has been synthesized using ST technology at 130 nm.
-The coprocessor can run up to 666.7 MHz requiring 6.5 kgate, guaranteeing a throughput of 132 Mbit/s.
-If the core is synthesized for a clock frequency limited to 200MHz, the area requirement is reduced to 5 kgate and the corresponding throughput is of 39 Mbit/s.
+As the core depicted in Section 9.4.1, the coprocessor has been synthesized using ST technology at 130 nm.

+In this instantiation the computation of the KECCAK-f permutation takes 5160 clock cycles.
+The coprocessor has a critical path of 1.5 nanoseconds and can run up to 666.7 MHz resulting in a throughput of 132 Mbit/s.
+The area needed for attaining this clock frequency is 6.5 kgate.
+If the core is synthesized for a clock frequency limited to 200MHz, the area requirement is reduced to 5 kgate and the corresponding throughput is 39 Mbit/s.
 In both cases the amount of area needed for the registers is about 1 kgate.
-In the case of FPGA, the estimations are reported in table 7.9.